 LATEST UPDATE ABOUT THE COVID-19 EMERGENCY

 The European Union borders are technically open for travel for business or emergencies but this changes daily depending each country's own pandemic situation so it is strongly advised to check with your airline or embassy if you can travel or not.
 This is a link to the European Union Travel During the Coronavirus Pandemic.
 Upon arrival in Italy, you are obliged to take a test at the airport before continuing on your journey.
-Most, if not all, airlines also require that you test negative within 72 hours of your departure flight.
+Most, if not all, airlines also require that you test negative within 72 hours of your departure flight or have been fully vaccinated.
 For Rome airports, you can get more information and also download the requisite document to present upon arrival: Rome Airports Corona Information.

 Visitors are still allowed to enter Italy but may still have to undergo a period of quarantine.
 Again, we strongly recommend you check what is required before departing.
 You can check for latest news in Italy by going to the Ministero della Salute, in English, for more useful information.

-Museums and archaeological sites are currently closed until any given region turns yellow which we expect to be from May, depending on each region of Italy with the necessary precautionary measures, and you can check the calendar below of some of the more popular.
+Museums and archaeological sites are starting to reopen with limited ticket and time availability, depending on each region of Italy with the necessary precautionary measures, and you can check the calendar below of some of the more popular.
 The government reviews the restrictions of each region every 14 days.
 Any region which is classified orange or red is not permitted to open any site or museum for visiting.

 Once Italy fully reopens, and in observance of the preventative measures against the Coronavirus dictated by the law, the number of visitors entering the sites/museums will be strictly limited.
 Reservations for timed entrance tickets will be mandatory and latecomers will be denied access, so, in order for our groups to be able to enter the sites, all participants are required to arrive on time at the meeting point and all have face masks that must be worn at all times.
 There is also a current legislation that masks are in any event obligatory any time you are out in public.

-Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "orange" which means we are on a curfew from 22:00 to 05:00 with bars and restaurants closing at 18:00 with only take away until 22:00, but it is permitted to be out and about, taking all necessary precautions.
-It is not permitted to travel between regions unless for work or emergencies and you must provide a certificate showing why you are travelling.
+Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "yellow" which means we are on a curfew from 22:00 to 05:00 with bars and restaurants closing at 22:00 for those who have outside seating only, but it is permitted to be out and about, taking all necessary precautions.
+It is not permitted to travel between orange and red regions unless for work or emergencies and you must provide a certificate showing why you are travelling.
 To see which colour each region is, you can click here.

 As a sign of our gratitude to those who are on the front line fighting the Coronavirus, we would be more than happy to invite all first responders, health workers and NHS workers to join our Virtual Tours for free.